npgy/gifthing/README.md

 Copy `headless.apkovl.tar.gz` from https://github.com/macmpi/alpine-linux-headless-bootstrap
 into the root of the SD card

-This come with a private key built in, you'll need to copy this and use it to SSH into the initial setup environment.
+This comes with a private key built in, you'll need to use it to SSH into the initial setup environment.
-It's located at `tmp/.ALHB/ssh_host_rsa_key`
+It's located at `tmp/.ALHB/ssh_host_rsa_key` inside the tarball

 Copy all files in the `unattended_files` folder to the root of the SD card.
 Update `wpa_supplicant.conf` with your wifi SSID and password.